Experian Limited - Modern Slavery Statement

 • are provided with a written contract of employment which sets out their rights as employees clearly and which complies with local laws;

-• are provided with an all-employee communication highlighting the risks of modern slavery and how they can report any suspected instances.
+• are provided with an all-employee communication highlighting how they can report any suspected instances.

 Our suppliers: